Quantitative Verification with Neural Networks: Data-driven Synthesis of Neural Supermartingales

 Finally, we introduce a tightness criterion that minimises the probability upper bound:

 This term encourages $V$ to take smaller values over the set of initial states $S_0$.
 Recall that the smaller the probability upper bound, the closer it is to the true value.

 The loss function is provided to the gradient descent optimiser, whose performance benefits from a smooth objective.
-For this reason, to improve the performance of our learner we replace every ReLU with a smooth approximation, Softplus, which takes the form $\softplus(s) = \log(1 + \exp(s))$.
+For this reason, to improve the performance of our learner we replace every ReLU activation within the neural network $V$ with a smooth approximation, Softplus, which takes the form $\softplus(s) = \log(1 + \exp(s))$, whereas the occurrences of $\relu{}$ applied to the output of $V$ in Eqs.\ \eqref{eq:ind-loss}, \eqref{eq:dec-loss} and \eqref{eq:dec-loss} are retained.
 Additionally, we improve the approximation of Softplus to ReLU at small values over the interval $[0, 1]$ by re-scaling $V$.
-This means that we modify the bounding condition to require that $V(x) \geq \alpha$ over the target set $A$, for some large $\alpha > 1$.
-In other words, we modify the indicating loss to $\mathcal{L}_\indicating(V) = \mathbb E_{d \in D \cap A}[\relu(\alpha - V(d))]$.
+This means that we modify the indicating condition to require that $V(x) \geq \alpha$ over the target set $A$, for some large $\alpha > 1$.
+In other words, we modify the indicating loss to $ \mathcal{L}_\indicating(V) = \frac{1}{|D \cap A|} \sum_{d \in D \cap A}\relu( \alpha - V(d))$.
 We remark that while $\softplus$ is used as the activation function in the learning stage, for the verification stage we instead employ $\relu$ activation functions, ensuring soundness of the generated neural supermartingale.
 We remark that this has no effect on the soundness of our approach, which is ultimately guaranteed by the verifier.